Mad Tea Party: Magic Kingdom

 Like Disneyland, Magic Kingdom's original 1971 version of this attraction opened without a roof.
 It was eventually added in 1973 (along with the central teapot) due to extreme weather conditions.
 It was updated in 1992 with a new color scheme, new music, and the colorful lanterns.
 In 2010, the canopy was repainted.

+On February 2, 2021, Magic Kingdom reopened after being temporarily closed due to the COVID-19 outbreak's impact on Florida.
+The ride closed temporarily on February 22 and reopened March 5, in time for Walt Disney World's 50th Anniversary celebration.

+Tokyo Disneyland

+Unlike any other version of the attraction, Tokyo's version did not open with the park in 1983, instead opening in 1986.
+It is mostly the same version as in Florida, with a canopy roof to protect from the often rainy Japanese weather and a teapot in the center from which the Dormouse continuously appears.

+Originally, the ride was located close next to the former Skyway station to Tomorrowland, on the edge of Fantasyland.
+However, in late 1998, as part of Tokyo Disneyland's 15th anniversary, the ride was relocated to the center of Fantasyland near Castle Carrousel, while the Skyway station was closed to make room for Pooh's Hunny Hunt.
+In the process, the ride was given an overhaul, with more swirly designs on the cups and teapot that resemble those from Disneyland Paris and the addition of colorful Japanese lanterns.

 Disneyland Paris

 The Paris version of the attraction is the only version to feature a petal-shaped glass roof and surrounding gardens.
 It also uses the Dormouse's teapot outside the ride, near the March Hare's Refreshments.
 The teacup designs were later used for Tokyo Disneyland and Hong Kong Disneyland's teacups.